Thiago099/Texture-Composer/README.md

 <h1>Texture Composer</h1>

 <p>This is a texture tool focused on automation</p>
-<p>Project files will contain all midias used on it full resolution, lossless compressed</p>
+<p>Project files will contain all outputs used on it full resolution, lossless compressed</p>

 [Web app](https://thiago099.github.io/texture-composer/)